• Skip to primary navigation

 Instructions

-• Wash the greens well, then dry completely in a salad spinner or by gently wrapping in towels.
+• Wash the greens well in cold water, then dry completely in a salad spinner or by gently wrapping in towels.

-• Toss the greens with a touch of oil, salt and pepper, and acid to taste, then serve.
+• Toss the greens with a touch of oil, salt, pepper and herbs, then acid to taste, and serve.

 Reader Interactions